nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The exported class data includes:
   * Student names of the class.
   * All session names of the class.
-  * The grades of the students corresponding to each session.
+  * The grades of the students for each session.
-* An example generated csv file when opened in Microsoft Excel:
+* An example generated CSV file when opened in Microsoft Excel:
 ![Example Excel file](images/exampleExcelFile.png)
-  * First column shows all the student names.
+  * The first column shows all the student names.
   * Subsequent columns show the grade for a student for a session (e.g. **David Li** scores **0** for **Tutorial 1**).

 ### Exit focus mode: `unfocus`